Gordo (monkey): Legacy

 Despite the loss of Gordo, the mission was considered a success by NASA.
-It had gone some way towards alleviating the concerns over how the human body would cope with weightlessness and the difficulties of space travel.
-Less than a year later, Gordo was followed into space by the monkeys Able and Baker who survived a similar launch profile.
-Despite these advances, though, it would be the Russian Yuri Gagarin who would become the first human in space.
+The critical physiological telemetry data that the mission provided alleviated many concerns over how the human body would cope with weightlessness and the difficulties of space travel.
+In particular, the signals on his respiration, steady heartbeat, and lack of severe distress proved to US Navy doctors that humans could survive a similar trip.
+Less than a year later, Gordo was followed into space by the monkeys Able and Baker following a similar launch profile.
+Both of these monkeys would survive the flight and were recovered unharmed, the first primates to do.
+Despite these advances, it would be the Russian Yuri Gagarin who would become the first human in space.